 A surveyor has both the training and experience needed to carry out the homebuyer reports.
 They know what to look out for when inspecting a property, and they know what to advise the prospective home buyer.
 Assuming you’re not a surveyor yourself, it is in your best interests to hire a professional who can help you make an informed decision.
 They will answer any questions you might have and will discuss the pros and cons of the property you are considering.
 They can do much more than that, of course, and we have detailed some of what they will do already.
 So, despite the expense of hiring a surveyor, remember that it always pays to get an expert opinion.

-How Long Does A Homebuyers Survey Take
+How Long Does The Survey Take

 This will depend on the size of the property and the type of survey you have asked for.
 But generally speaking, it should take between 2-4 hours to complete for a Level 1 report, and between 3-5 working days for the surveyor to return the survey to you.
 This is the case for homes considered to be in a reasonable condition.

-When it comes to a house in a very poor condition, the length of time for the surveyor to complete the inspection will take longer.
+When it comes to a house in very poor condition, the length of time for the surveyor to complete the inspection will take longer.
 Especially when you are asking for a more in-depth Building Survey, it might take up to 8 hours to complete, depending on the size of the property in question.

 With Level 2 or Level 3 reports, the length of time it will take for the survey to be returned could be longer due to the complexity of the report.
 Expect up to 10 days, and ask for it to be emailed to you if you would rather not endure the increased time it will take when mailed by post.

 In any case, book the survey as soon as you have made your offer to the seller.
-The sooner you know what the situation with the property is, the better, as you will then be in a better position to plan your next move.
+The sooner you know what the situation with the building is, the better, as you will then be in a better position to plan your next move.
 As stated earlier, you might decide to withdraw your offer and ask for a negotiation, or you might want to continue your search for new properties elsewhere.

 Introducing YesCanDo Money a Free Online Mortgage Broker